Film screening and artist talk with Egs

 Øivin Horvei is a self-taught artist working with material familiar to the quotidian day-to-day of the everyman, creating intriguing visual vignettes that challenge the viewer.
 With a focus on composition and improvisation he uses surreal manipulation of figure, form, executed with his abstract handstyle to create big picture reflections on the fluctuating spirits of all the cities.
 He has shown work at Wallworks (NYC), Gallery Steinsland Berliner (SE), Kunstraum Kreuzberg Bethanien (Berlin), Beach London (UK), Overgaden (DK), 0-0 Gallery (LA), Röda Sten Konsthall, Tegnerforbundet, Galleri S.E, Noplace, Kunstnernes Hus and Kunsthall Oslo among others.
 He has been featured in numerous books and publications including The New York Times and Juxtapoz Magazine.

-(est. 2021) is an annual series of exhibitions presenting artists and projects that reflect the wider spectrum of graffiti, street and outsider art.
+Dog Days (est. 2021) is an annual series of exhibitions presenting artists and projects that reflect the wider spectrum of graffiti, street and outsider art.
 Featuring original drawings, painting, sculpture, performance, installations, wearables, limited-edition print and zine releases, and more, Dog Days aims to connect the 'street' and the 'gallery' by showcasing artist's studio-based practice in relation to their work in public spaces.